victorca25/traiNNer/docs/unshuffle.md

 unshuffle_scale": 4
 ```

-One caveat with this option is that at the moment LR and HR validation images must be provided at the same resolution, since the nearest-neighbor upscale is not being applied automatically at the moment.
+One caveat with this option is that at the moment LR and HR validation images must be provided at the same resolution, since the nearest-neighbor upscale is not being applied automatically to validation images at the moment.

 Note that at this time, this is the only supported configuration for Cutblur.
 A pretrained  `4x_cutblur.pth` model is available [here](https://drive.google.com/drive/folders/1AsJmeA7UWSTBmWOliCEWgpr_k_q0Ccxc?usp=sharing).